Tortilla Wall

-The Tortilla Wall is a term given to a 14-mile (22.5 kilometer) section of United States border fence between the Otay Mesa Border Crossing in San Diego, California and the Pacific Ocean.
+The Tortilla Wall is a term given to a 14-mile (22.5 kilometer) section of United States border fence between the Otay Mesa border crossing in San Diego, California, and the Pacific Ocean.

 This "San Diego wall" was completed in the early 1990s.
 While there are other walls at various points along the border, the Tortilla Wall is the longest to date.
-No other wall sections have evolved distinct names, so The Tortilla Wall is often used to describe the entire set of walled defensive structures.
+No other wall sections have evolved distinct names, so the name is often used to describe the entire set of walled defensive structures.

 The Tortilla Wall is marked with graffiti, crosses, photos, pictures and remembrances of migrants who died trying to illegally enter the United States.

 Effectiveness

 The effectiveness of the wall has been significant according to U.S. Congressional testimony by Representative Ed Royce: